chrisgrieser/nvim-scissors/README.md

 > [!TIP]
 > `vim.fn.stdpath("config")` returns the path to your nvim config, so you do not
-> need to the location of your snippet folder.
+> need to provide an absolute path to your snippet folder.

 ## Note on JSON-formatting
 This plugin writes JSON files via `vim.encode.json`.
 This method always writes